Balsam apple, balsam pear

 Native to: Africa, Tropical Asia, Australasia, Pacific

-Plant communities where balsam pear has been observed include: scrub, maritime and mesic hammocks, pinelands, beach dune, coastal strand, shell midden, wet flatwoods, floodplain swamp and edges of freshwater swamps.
+First identified as escaping cultivation in Florida in 1993 (Maguire & Hammer letter) and was initially seen mostly in disturbed areas.
+Plant communities where balsam pear has now been observed include: scrub, maritime and mesic hammocks, pinelands, beach dune, coastal strand, shell midden, wet flatwoods, floodplain swamp and edges of freshwater swamps.
 This pioneer species gets shaded out in intact mature hammocks.
 The fruits and leaves are used medicinally but the seeds are toxic.
-Because exposed seeds have a bright red aril, balsam pear is likely dispersed by mammals and birds.
 Sometimes called “stink vine,” the unpleasant smell from handling the plant washes off with water.

 Habit: monoecious climbing or sprawling herb, 2-3 m tall.
 It may be either hairless or slightly hairy.
 There is a central taproot, from the apex of which the stems spread to climb over any available support.